yasindevops/Kitten-carousel-S3-CFN/README.md

 ### At the end of the project, students will be able to;

-- demonstrate bash scripting skills using AWS CLI to upload the application files to S3 bucket.
+- Demonstrate bash scripting skills using AWS CLI to upload the application files to S3 bucket.

-- configure S3 buckets through Cloudformation.
+- Configure S3 buckets through Cloudformation.

-- configure ACM Certificate through Cloudformation.
+- Configure ACM Certificate through Cloudformation.

-- configure Cloudfront through Cloudformation.
+- Configure Cloudfront through Cloudformation.

-- configure Route 53 record set through Cloudformation.
+- Configure Route 53 record set through Cloudformation.

-- configure Cloudformation template to use AWS Resources.
+- Configure Cloudformation template to use AWS Resources.

-- use AWS Cloudformation Service to launch stacks.
+- Use AWS Cloudformation Service to launch stacks.

-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+- Use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

 - Step 1: Download or clone project definition from `clarusway` repo on Github

-- Step 2: Create project folder for local public repo on your pc
+- Step 2: Create project folder for local public repo on your PC

 - Step 3: Prepare a cloudformation template to deploy your app